smartfrigde/smartcord/README.md

 #### DISCLAIMER!
 > **Using SmartCord, or any other client mod, is against [Discord's Terms of Service](https://discordapp.com/terms).
 Use it at your own risk.**
-> *It's very unlikely any action will be taken against you, but we take no responsibility if anything happens.*
+> *It's very unlikely any action will be taken against you (if you don't api abuse), but we take no responsibility if anything happens.*

 ### Installing